 - Echo the groom’s toast in thanking the bridesmaids

-- Compliment the couple, particularly the bride – try not to give her a roasting
+- Compliment the couple, particularly the groom's partner

 - Read out messages from absent friends and family

-- Lead a final toast to the bride and groom
+- Lead a final toast to the happy couple

-A relatively new trend is for the bride to give her own speech, or to join the groom in a joint speech. if giving her own speech, the bride should:
+If the bride is going to give a speech, or to join the groom in a joint speech the bride should:

 - Thank her guests for coming

 - Thank her parents, especially if they are paying for the wedding